-The ADA Coordinator is the decision maker for reasonable accommodation requests for all types of requests outside of the managers' authority.
-The ADA Coordinator will work with the manager to implement the approved reasonable accommodation.
+The agency ADA Coordinator is the agency's decision maker for reasonable accommodation requests for all types of requests outside of the supervisors' and managers' authority.
+The agency ADA Coordinator will work with the supervisor and manager, and where necessary, with agency Human Resources, to implement the approved reasonable accommodation.